- Ease of Use

 TC2000 is a high-end trading platform with a focus on charting.
 It offers various proprietary analysis tools, screeners, and even offers trading through their own brokerage firm.
 Created by Worden Brothers, TC2000 has been voted as the best analytical software under $500 for the last 24 years by Stocks & Commodities Magazine.
 Discover more in our TC2000 review.

 TC2000 has three pricing options, Silver at $9.99/month, Gold at $29.99/month, and Platinum at $89.98/month.

 Silver, being the most basic plan costs $9.99 per month.
 For the vast majority of traders, the Silver plan is likely enough.
 There is no throttling of market data speed and the only chart functionality not included in Silver is drawings like trend lines and Fibonacci retracements.
 So, unfortunately if you love drawing on your charts you have to move up to the Gold tier at $29.99 per month solely for that feature.

-Here are the features included in the Silver tier, pulled straight from the TC2000 pricing page as part of our TC2000 review.
+Here are the features included in the Silver tier, pulled straight from the TC2000 pricing page.

 - Trade stocks and options through TC2000 Brokerage (See commissions)

 - Browse award-winning streaming charts with 100+ indicators

 - Add real-time data feeds for stocks, indexes, news and options

 - Access 7 prebuilt layouts including Trading, TC Classic, DrillDown, Sector by Year, 1-Chart, 4-Timeframe, Morningstar®